spsforks/QB64-Wiki/Concatenation.md

 * [PRINT](PRINT) does not require any concatenation, but it can be used instead of using [semicolon](semicolon)s where strings are combined ONLY.
 * String values CANNOT be subtracted from a value!
 Use [LEFT$](LEFT$), [RIGHT$](RIGHT$) or [MID$](MID$) to get portions of a string value.

-*Example 1:* Adding quotation marks to a string value using concatenation.
+Adding quotation marks to a string value using concatenation.
 Variables cannot be defined using semicolons!

 ```vb